What’s the difference in DUI vs DWI for Virginia law?

 It shall be unlawful for any person to drive or operate any motor vehicle, engine or train (i) while such person has a blood alcohol concentration of 0.08 percent or more by weight by volume or 0.08 grams or more per 210 liters of breath as indicated by a chemical test administered as provided in this article, (ii) while such person is under the influence of alcohol, (iii) while such person is under the influence of any narcotic drug or any other self-administered intoxicant or drug of whatsoever nature, or any combination of such drugs, to a degree which impairs his ability to drive or operate any motor vehicle, engine or train safely, (iv) while such person is under the combined influence of alcohol and any drug or drugs to a degree which impairs his ability to drive or operate any motor vehicle, engine or train safely, or (v) while such person has a blood concentration of any of the following substances at a level that is equal to or greater than: (a) 0.02 milligrams of cocaine per liter of blood, (b) 0.1 milligrams of methamphetamine per liter of blood, (c) 0.01 milligrams of phencyclidine per liter of blood, or (d) 0.1 milligrams of 3,4-methylenedioxymethamphetamine per liter of blood.
 A charge alleging a violation of this section shall support a conviction under clauses (i), (ii), (iii), (iv), or (v).

-Because Virginia law enforcement and the court system doesn’t care what was impairing your senses while operating a motor vehicle, no distinction between DUI/DWI is made whether you were “driving under the influence” or “driving while intoxicated” including if you just took too much cough medicine.
+Virginia law enforcement and the court system doesn’t care what was impairing your senses while operating a motor vehicle.
+DUI vs DWI doesn’t matter.
+They make no distinction between DUI and DWI, whether you were “driving under the influence” or “driving while intoxicated” including if you just took too much cough medicine.
 If you were charged under the DUI/DWI statute, as far as the police are concerned, you were endangering your life and the lives of others.
-In Virginia, there are severe penalties for DUI/DWI that vary depending upon your blood alcohol content (BAC), whether an accident was caused if anyone was injured, and if you have any previous DUI/DWI convictions.
+Virginia imposes severe penalties for DUI/DWI that vary depending upon your blood alcohol content (BAC), whether an accident was caused if anyone was injured, and if you have any previous DUI/DWI convictions.

 As do all other states in our country, Virginia takes a hard line against DUI/DWI.
 According to Virginia alcohol-related motor vehicle statistics, in a recent year, there were 262 DUI/DWI caused fatalities, 4,855 serious injuries, and 7,482 vehicle crashes. https://www.dmv.virginia.gov/webdoc/pdf/tss02.pdf